derv82/wifite2/EVILTWIN.md

 If we have a fake login page for that vendor, we serve that.

 Otherwise we serve a generic login page.

+TODO: Can we use macchanger to detect vendor, or have some mapping of `BSSID_REGEX -> HTML_FILE`?

 Password Capture